Giants not getting full value from new faces | The Japan Times

 Building through free agency and the occasional trade year after year is great when it works, but sometimes it pays to develop homegrown talent.

-The big-spending Giants have had their fair share of free-agent flops in the past, including Hiroki Kokubo, Tuffy Rhodes and Gabe Kapler.
+The big-spending Giants have had their fair share of free-agent flops in the past, including Tuffy Rhodes, who did provide one good year, and Gabe Kapler among others.

 In recent years, with the exception of Murata, the team has mostly struck out with high-profile free agents since signing Michihiro Ogasawara from the Fighters after the 2006 season, and then raiding the Tokyo Yakult Swallows for slugger Alex Ramirez and pitcher Seth Greisinger, and also taking Marc Kroon off the BayStars’ hands after the 2007 campaign.